The top SaaS companies for business

 Another Salesforce component is Service Cloud, which includes capabilities such as a suite of productivity tools that give agents a complete, shared view of every customer and interaction; a self-service portal that connects customers to account information and other content; support for multiple channels including mobile messaging, web chat, and social media; and AI-powered predictions and recommendations for service agents.

-Salesforce also includes a Marketing Cloud, with features including Journey Builder to create customer experiences across all channels; Email Studio, to build personalized email campaigns; Audience Studio, for capturing and using marketing data from any source on a unified data management platform; and Social Studio, to engage with customers across social media channels.
+Salesforce also includes a Marketing Cloud, with features including Journey Builder to create customer experiences across all channels; Email Studio, to build personalised email campaigns; Audience Studio, for capturing and using marketing data from any source on a unified data management platform; and Social Studio, to engage with customers across social media channels.

 ServiceNow

 ServiceNow offers an enterprise cloud platform built on one data model that acts as a “single source of truth” for all of an organization’s assets, knowledge base, and enterprise services.

 The company began with IT service management and IT operations management but over the years has extended its workflow automation technology beyond IT to other areas of the business.

-The company’s entire product portfolio is built on and powered by the Now Platform, a software suite that includes a number of products and features to digitize workflows.
+The company’s entire product portfolio is built on and powered by the Now Platform, a software suite that includes a number of products and features to digitise workflows.
 The platform has three main components: IT Workflows, Employee Workflows, and Customer Workflows.

 IT Workflow includes IT service management, IT business management, devops, IT operations management, IT asset management, security operations, and governance, risk, and compliance.
 Employee Workflow includes IT service management, HR service delivery, and governance, risk, and compliance.
 And Customer Workflow includes customer service management and IT operations management.